kaltura/nginx-vod-module/README.md

 * `clipFrom` - an integer that specifies an offset in milliseconds, from the beginning of the media file, from which to start loading frames

-* `encryptionKey` - a base64 encoded string containing the key (128 bit) that should be used to decrypt the media file.
+* `encryptionKey` - a base64 encoded string containing the key (128/192/256 bit) that should be used to decrypt the file.
 * `encryptionIv` - a base64 encoded string containing the iv (128 bit) that should be used to decrypt the file.
 * `encryptionScheme` - the encryption scheme that was used to encrypt the file.
 Currently,